Join Here | Log In

 Imbalanced or rapidly changing neurotransmitter levels can lead to changes in mood and behavior.

 Low levels of MAO have been linked to an increased risk for certain mental health conditions such as depression, aggression, and impulsive behavior.
-It is thought to be related to the role of MAOA in regulating neurotransmitter levels in the brain.
-When MAOA levels are low, neurotransmitters such as serotonin and dopamine may build up in the brain, which can lead to changes in mood and behavior.
+It is thought to be related to the role of MAO-A in regulating neurotransmitter levels in the brain.
+When MAO-A levels are low, neurotransmitters such as serotonin and dopamine may build up in the brain, which can lead to changes in mood and behavior.

-On the other hand, high levels of MAOA may protect against certain mental health conditions.
-Studies have shown that individuals with high levels of MAOA may have a reduced risk for certain mental health conditions.
-It is possibly related to the role of MAOA in breaking down neurotransmitters, which helps to maintain balanced levels of these chemicals in the brain.[ref]
+On the other hand, studies have shown that individuals with genetically higher levels of MAOA may have a reduced risk for certain mental health conditions.
+Higher levels of MAOA could decrease neurotransmitter levels to maintain balanced levels of these chemicals in the brain.[ref]

-The MAO A variants can interact with environmental factors to influence mental health.
-For example, childhood trauma, stress, and exposure to toxins can affect the expression of the MAOA gene, leading to changes in MAO A levels.[ref]
+The MAO-A variants can interact with environmental factors to influence mental health.
+For example, childhood trauma, stress, and exposure to toxins can affect the expression of the MAOA gene, leading to changes in MAO-A levels.[ref]

 During childhood and early adolescence, brain structures are rapidly developing.
 Researchers have found that traumatic events, such as physical or sexual abuse, during childhood can affect adult brain function in some people.
 The MAO-A genetic variants are linked to an increased risk of aggressive behavior in men exposed to childhood trauma.[ref]